Viole-Grace/Movie_Recommendation_System/README.md

 - Surprise – Film-Noir

 # Scraping:
-- IMDb does not have an API , so data accumulation is performed by using scraping a particular URL of the encountering emotion.
+- IMDb does not have an API , so data accumulation is performed by using scraping a particular URL of the accompanying emotion.
 - Based on the emotion entered, top 'n' movies for that emotion are displayed, where 'n' is entered by the user.

 # Files: